tony89824396/cs61a/README.md

 # cs61a (Fall 2017)

-skip scheme project and hw10.
+Skip SCHEME project and HW10 and HW11

-optional answers are not provided.
+Optional answers are not provided.

 PS: parts of my codes were referenced from gabywang/cs61a/2017.